 On the other hand, it is also non-custodial.
-Users have complete control over their coins and tokens, unlike traditional institutions that take custody of your assets whenever you need to complete a transaction.
+Users have complete control over their coins and DeFi tokens, unlike traditional institutions that take custody of your assets whenever you need to complete a transaction.

 How and Why Was DeFi Developed?

 DeFi projects are built on blockchains, decentralized networks with no central institution in control.
-Blockchains also power the technology that makes DeFi possible, such as tokens and wallets, smart contracts, DAOs, and the like.
+Blockchains also power the technology that makes DeFi possible, such as DeFi tokens and wallets, smart contracts, DAOs, and the like.

-The development of DeFi provided alternatives to traditional financial services comparable with the creation of cryptocurrencies as options to fiat money.
+The development of DeFi provided alternatives to traditional financial services comparable with the creation of cryptocurrencies as options to fiat currency.
 DeFi maintains the user in control of their assets and eliminates intermediaries, while CeFi puts the reins on the hands of conventional entities.

 Decentralized finance also emerged as a more accessible financial outlet for audiences that don’t have access to banks or other traditional organizations.
 It provides those people with high-quality financial services in a more transparent, flexible, and democratic manner, as DeFi doesn’t connect identities to transactions.
 Some Decentralized Exchanges dominating this new space are Uniswap, PancakeSwap, and SushiSwap.

-DeFi Coins vs. Tokens
+DeFi Coins vs. DeFi Tokens

 A DeFi coin, like Bitcoin, works as a digital interpretation of fiat coins, transferring value through a decentralized financial transaction.
 They operate on their own blockchain networks, which keep track of all coin transactions.
 A coin can also be mined, meaning that experts can create new digital currency units through Proof of Work or Proof of Stake.

-On the other hand, a DeFi token transaction relies on smart contracts, as it does not have a particular blockchain; they operate on coins’ blockchains.
-For example, while Ether is Ethereum’s native coin, many tokens can also run on this network.
+On the other hand, a DeFi token transaction relies on contracts, as it does not have a particular blockchain; they operate on coins’ blockchains.
+For example, while Ether is Ethereum’s native coin, many DeFi tokens can also run on this network.

-Similar to coins, tokens can also convey value though not always in a monetary sense.
-There are Non-fungible tokens (NFTs), for example, that represent unique digital assets, and utility tokens that can be used as passwords to a resource.
+Similar to coins, DeFi tokens can also convey value though not always in a monetary sense.
+There are Non-fungible tokens (NFTs), for example, that represent unique digital assets, and utility DeFi tokens that can be used as passwords to a resource.
 Stablecoins also enter this category.

-In a nutshell, the differences between coins and tokens lie in their usability and how the transaction is processed, if it is through a blockchain or smart contracts.
+In a nutshell, the differences between coins and DeFi tokens lie in their usability and how the transaction is processed, if it is through a blockchain or smart contracts.
 Knowing their particularities can help an investor choose which asset to use when buying a DeFi product or service.